Asquera/eson/README.md

 Eson provides a fairly complete implementation of the elasticsearch HTTPAPI for ruby.

-It tries to keep the language of the ES API as far as possible.
+It tries to keep the language of the ES API as intact as possible.

 ## Usage